Red Tent Ontario

 What can I expect in the VIRTUAL Red Tent?

 We're on ZOOM, so you'll see the faces of your Red Tent sisters.
-We'll start with a poem that sets the tone for our gathering, then we might pull a Womanrune Card to start a conversation.
+Our 'online' ritual involves the reading of a poem so that everyone is reminded of the sacredness of the circle, then the pulling of a WOMANRUNES oracle card to start a conversation.
+Whether you choose to share or simply listen, every woman's voice is valid no matter how strong or weak.
+When women find their voice, they find their power.
 The rest is created organically and will be perfect for whoever is attending.

 What can I expect in the PHYSICAL Red Tent?